-All PIs should also be able to demonstrate a promising track record of early achievements appropriate to their research field and career stage, including significant publications (as main author) in major international peer-reviewed multidisciplinary scientific journals, or in leading international peer-reviewed journals of their respective field.
+All PIs should also be able to demonstrate a promising track record of early achievements appropriate to their research field and career stage, including e.g. significant publications (as main author) in major international peer-reviewed multidisciplinary scientific journals, or significant publications in leading international peer-reviewed journals of their respective field or research monographs.
 Publications may be listed with their field relevant bibliometric indicators, however without mentioning the Journal Impact Factor.
-They may also demonstrate a record of invited presentations in well-established international conferences, granted patents, awards, prizes etc.
+The PIs may also demonstrate a record of invited presentations in well-established international conferences, granted patents, awards, prizes, or any other scientific achievements the PIs deem relevant in relation to their research field and project.